Building service and home building work contract complaints

-Please read the Guide to the provision of evidence to support a building work complaint for information about what evidence is required to support your complaint.
+Please read the Guide to the provision of evidence to support a building work complaint for information about what evidence may be required to support your complaint.

 Viewing previous reasons for decision may assist parties to a building dispute prepare their case.
-You are able to search databases containing decisions made by the State Administrative Tribunal (SAT) and the previous Building Disputes Tribunal decisions are available on the AustLII website.
+Previous decisions of the State Administrative Tribunal (SAT) and the Building Disputes Tribunal are available on the AustLII website.